dzsoker023/Factorio-Access/fa-info-for-contributors.md

 ## Data structures used in Factorio Access

 During runtime, the API allows you to reference game objects directly, with read and/or write permissions for their listed properties.
 Game objects include the `surface`, which is the world made up of `tiles`, and covered in `entities`.
-Every entity has a `ùnit_number` that is unqiue to it, and a class `name` explaining what it is and what it can do.
+Every entity has a `unit_number` that is unqiue to it, and a class `name` explaining what it is and what it can do.
 Usually doing something in the mod begins with referencing an entity or a tile.

 When not referencing game objects, the mod has a global data table where persistent variables can be saved in custom tables.
 The access mod's most extensively used custom table is `global.players`, where mod-related data for each player is stored separately.
 This table is usually referenced using a variable named "pindex", which is the index number for a particular player.